 ADAPT offers individual and group counselling/support to those who are affected by someone else’s drinking, drug use, or problem gambling.
 ADAPT has found that the best way for family and friends to gain the support and knowledge they seek is to first attend one of our comprehensive workshops – individually designed with information specific to their concerns.
 If additional support is required after attending one of our workshops, individual counselling services can be arranged.

 *The person you are concerned about does not need to be a client of ADAPT in order for you to access our services.
 All workshops are free and completely confidential.

 Family Day Workshops (Problem Gambling)

-*There is no fee to attend this workshop and all information is fully confidential.
-The problem gambler does not have to be a client of ADAPT for a family member or friend to attend.
+All information is fully confidential, and the problem gambler does not have to be a client of ADAPT for a family member or friend to attend.

 Family Processing Groups (Concurrent Disorders)

 Parent Education Group

 ADAPT provides parents of youths up to age 18 with the opportunity to become involved in a 5-week discussion and education group.
-Its goal is to achieve greater understanding by educating parents in the issues involved with youth and substance use, while providing strategies to help support the family.
+Its goal is to achieve greater understanding by educating parents on the issues involved with youth and substance use, while providing strategies to help support the family.
 Topics include adolescent development; the role of alcohol and drugs in meeting the needs of youth; drug and alcohol education; relationship building; communication, and developing consequences and boundaries.

 Opioid Friends and Family Group

-This is a six-week educational group for those concerned about the opioid use of a loved one.
-Topics covered include; understanding addiction, opioids, building healthy relationships, understanding opioid withdrawal, treatment options, overdose prevention and self-care.
+This is a six-week Psycho-educational group for those concerned about the opioid use of a loved one.
+Topics covered include: understanding addiction, opioids, building healthy relationships, understanding opioid withdrawal, treatment options, overdose prevention and self-care.
 Open to anyone in the community.
 Call to register at 1-855-211-0898.
 Program offered three times per year from 6:30-8:00 p.m. at our Oakville office location.